 The two most common problems that arise when trying to make hard-boiled eggs are improper doneness (because nobody likes sulfuric green yolks) and egg shells that just won’t peel off without taking a big chunk of the white with them.

-To make the process easier, use this headache-free four-step method for the easiest hard-boiled eggs:
+To make the process easier, use this headache-free five-step method for the easiest hard-boiled eggs:

-Step 2: Bring the cold water to a boil over high heat.
-Once the water arrives at a rolling, bubbling boil, turn the heat off, cover the pan and remove it from the heat.
-Allow the eggs to sit in the water until they are cooked; about 9 minutes for medium-sized eggs and 12 minutes for large eggs.
+After your eggs, water and a tiny splash if vinegar are in your pot, bring the cold water to a boil over high heat, leaving the pot uncovered.
+Once the water arrives at a rolling, bubbling boil, turn the heat off, cover the pot and remove it from the heat.
+Allow the eggs to sit in the water until they are cooked; 9 minutes for medium-sized eggs and 12 minutes for large eggs.
 This timing ensures that the eggs will be perfectly cooked with bright yellow yolks and non-rubbery egg whites.

 Voila!
 Perfect hard-boiled eggs!
 Your delicious eggs are now ready for any preparation.
-Slice them and sprinkle with salt, layer them on a Cobb salad, turn them into delicious deviled eggs, or use them as a building block for some of these 50 ways to cook an egg!
+Slice them and sprinkle with salt, layer them on a Cobb salad, turn them into delicious deviled eggs, or use them as a building block for some of these 101 best ways to eat an egg!